drdv/drdv.github.io/src/blog/posts/202512-tracking-food.md

 --8<-- "blog/202512-tracking-food/out/bal-fruits"
 ```

-Dates are my "fried in need".
-I think that I can easily determined how stressed I am by
+Dates are my "friend in need".
+I think that I can easily determine how stressed I am by
 how many dates I eat (there is a clear correlation).
 I eat them mostly with my breakfast
 and before I exercise.
 During the experiment I didn't feel like eating a lot of fruits
 with one exception -- figs. They are quite expensive and I have no idea why but in the